magnus390/Angular_SpringBoot_FullStack/README.md

 # Angular SpringBoot FullStack

 Welcome to the Angular SpringBoot FullStack application!
 This is a Full Stack application built with Angular on the Frontend and Spring Boot on the Backend.
-It features a form where users can input their details, and based on that, the application calculates the insurance premium.
+It features a form where users can input their details, and based on that, the application calculates the premium.

 Let's dive into the details: